 The implementation of the proposed interventions may generate some long term positive or negative impacts on land resources, as discussed in Chapter 8.
-Some of the impacts would require different levels of mitigation for negative impacts, enhancement for positive impacts and compensation, or contingency fmeasures for immitigable residual impacts as discussed in the following Table 10.2.
+Some of the impacts would require different levels of mitigation for negative impacts, enhancement for positive impacts and compensation, or contingency measures for immitigable residual impacts as discussed in the following Table 10.2.

-Impact Mitigation measure Enhancement/ Contingency/ Compensation Residual Impact (+/-)/ Magnitude (1-10) with EMP Single cropped area would decrease by about 9% but double and triple cropped area would increase to about 1%, 8% of the NCA respectively under FWIP condition. - Formation of WMGs (GPWM-2002).
-Strengthening of WMGs through imparting training on proper management of structure and utilization of Reexcavatd Earth earth materials which will be generated from re-excavation.
-Involve the WMGs in project related activities which would enhance crop production. +3 BWDB, DAE and WMGs It is expected that the implementation of options and its proper management would protect the undesirable entry of saline water and would allow draining out the dissolved salts from agriculture land.
-The structures would positive impact on reducing soil salinity.
-Construction of alternate dykes during construction of re-tired embankment to overcome the risk of breach of the concerned temporary bundh. - +4 BWDB and Contracto rs
+Impact Mitigation measure Enhancement/ Contingency/ Compensation Residual Impact / Magnitude (1-10) with EMP Responsible agency Single cropped area would decrease by 13% but double and triple cropped area would increase to 11%, 2% of the NCA respectively. - Formation of WMGs (GPWM-2002).
+Strengthening of WMGs through imparting training on proper management of structure and utilization of Re-excavated earth earth materials which will be generated from re- excavation.
+Involvement of WMGs in project related different activities. +4 BWDB, DAE and WMGs It is expected that the implementation of options and its proper management would protect the undesirable entry of saline water and would allow draining out the dissolved salts from agriculture land.
+The structures would have positive impact on reducing soil salinity.
+Construction of alternate dykes during construction of re-tired embankment to overcome the risk of breach of the concerned temporary bunch. +3 BWDB and Contractors